 Can it improve cardiovascular health?

-Flotation-REST therapy may improve your cardiovascular health by inducing deep relaxation that reduces stress levels and improves sleep, according to research.
-Chronic stress and sleep deprivation have been linked to high blood pressure and cardiovascular disease.
+Flotation-REST therapy may improve your cardiovascular health by inducing deep relaxation that reduces stress levels and improves sleep, according to

 Will it make me happier?